Azure/azure-sdk/docs/policies/repobranching.md

 ## Hotfix branches

-Under some circumstances we may need to service a specific version of the code with a hotfix and in these cases we should create a branch with the name `hotfix/<hotfix name>`, where `<hotfix name>` should have at least the name of the package or service and a short decription or version number with it.
+Under some circumstances we may need to service a specific version of the code with a hotfix and in these cases we should create a branch with the name `hotfix/<hotfix name>`, where `<hotfix name>` should have at least the name of the package or service and a short description or version number with it.
 That branch should be created from the git release tag that points at the specific version we want to hotfix and pushed to the main repository.

 ```
-git checkout -b hotifx/<hotfix name> <package-name>_<package-version>
+git checkout -b hotfix/<hotfix name> <package-name>_<package-version>
-git push upstream hotifx/<hotfix name>
+git push upstream hotfix/<hotfix name>
 ```

 After you have the main hotfix branch created you should use your usual workflow (i.e. create another branch or work on the same named branch in your fork) and the changes should be made and the version number incremented based on our [versioning guidance](releases.md#package-versioning) for the package.
 If the fixes are already made in master or another branch you can cherry-pick (`git cherry-pick <sha>`) them into your working branch, otherwise make the code edits as needed.
 Once all the changes are ready submit a PR against the `hotfix/<hotfix name>` branch you created in the main repo.
 PR validation should kick in automatically as long as the branch follows the `hotfix/*` naming convention.
 Once CI is green then the fix can be merged into the `hotfix/<hotfix name>` branch.